 The school's policy on sexual violence and sexual harassment between children in schools is set out in a separate policy which is published on the school's website.
-It refers throughout to the Sexual Violence and Sexual Harassment between Children in School and Colleges guidance (DfE 2021).

 Sexual violence and sexual harassment can occur between two children of any age and gender.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.